SteveN5QC/Python/README.md

 ## Main

-This is the Main Branch where evertthing starts out and ends back in.
+This is the Main Branch where everything starts out and ends back in.